 Polarity is very important for the operation of transformers and protection equipment.
-A clear understanding of polarity is useful in understanding and analyzing of transformer connections and operation as well as testing of protection relays and systems.
+A clear understanding of polarity is useful in understanding and analyzing transformer connections and operations as well as testing protection relays and systems.

-It’s also essential in understanding power system performance during both normal and abnormal operation.
+It’s also essential in understanding power system performance during both normal and abnormal operations.

 The polarity indications for transformers are well established by standards that apply to all types of transformers.
 There are two varieties of polarity: subtractive and additive.
 Both follow the same rules.

 Power and instrument transformers are subtractive, whereas some distribution transformers are additive.
 The polarity marking can be a dot, a square, or an X, or it can be indicated by the standardized transformer terminal markings, the practices varying over the years.

 Polarity is designated by an X in this technical article.

 The two fundamental rules of transformer polarity, illustrated in 1 applying to both varieties are the following:

 - Current flowing in at the polarity mark of one winding flows out of the polarity mark of the other winding.
 Both currents are substantially in-phase.

 - The voltage drop from polarity to non-polarity across one winding is essentially in phase with the voltage drop from polarity to non-polarity across the other winding(s).